-Of course the Swiss love their beer and wine and the bars all have a great selection of local and international beverages.
-But only when I got the the mountains did I find the typical Swiss drinks that I now love.
-They are pretty simple recipes but made from liqueurs and teas that I wouldn’t normally have at home.
+Of course the country loves their beer and wine and the bars all have a great selection of local and international beverages.
+But only when I traveled to the mountains did I find the typical Swiss drinks that I now love.
+They are pretty simple recipes made from local Swiss spirits and liqueurs combined with teas that I wouldn’t know about back in Canada.
 Naturally, I went on a hunt to try them all and how they are made.
 Here are five of the most common Swiss drinks in the Alps that you have to try on your next trip to Switzerland!

 Alright, you may have heard of this one from European winter markets, but it is still a staple among the Swiss mountain ranges.
 Gluhwein, or mulled wine is a heavy red wine cooked with herbs, spices, fruit, sugar (and sometimes other liqueurs) and served warm in the early evenings.
 You will find it throughout Europe during the Christmas season but it sticks around the Swiss Alps for the winter ski season.
 The trick is not letting the wine boil, but keeping it hot enough to warm you up without burning of the alcohol.